For California Residents

 American Disabilities Act Notice: In accordance with the requirements of federal Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 ("ADA"), we provide full and equal access to covered services and does not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

-Timely Access to Care: Enrollees have the right to appointments within the following timeframes: Emergency (Non-Life Threatening) – 6 hours; Urgent – 48 hours; Routine (Non-Urgent) – 10 business days.
+Timely Access to Care: Enrollees have the right to appointments within the following timeframes: Emergency (Non-Life Threatening) – 6 hours; Urgent (prior authorization not required by health plan) – 48 hours; Urgent (prior authorization required by health plan) 96 hours; Routine (Non-Urgent) – 10 business days; Non-Urgent Follow-up – within 10 business days of prior appointment.
 The wait time for a routine appointment may be longer if the provider has determined and documented that a longer time period will not negatively impact the enrollee’s health.
 Telephone Wait Times for OptumHealth Behavioral Solutions of California Representatives: During Normal Business Hours - Not to Exceed 10 minutes; After Normal Business Hours – Not to Exceed 30 minutes.
 Interpreter services are available to enrollees at the time of the appointment as requested.
 If you are unable to obtain a timely referral to an appropriate provider or would like to request interpreter services, please contact the number of the back of your Enrollee ID card.
 Additionally, the DMHC Help Center may be contacted at 1-888-466-2219 to file a complaint if you are unable to obtain a timely referral to an appropriate provider.
 For more information regarding Timely Access to Care, please click here: Timely Access to Care

 Language Interpreter Services: Under California law, you may be entitled to free interpretation services.
 To get help in your language, please call 1-800-999-9585 or call the number on your member identification card.
 Language interpretation services are available at no cost to the member.